Why Do I Keep Losing Tracking?

 If your depth looks like this, or something in between, you have what we call an “IR Offset”, which happily can be fixed remotely.
-Please follow the instructions in this article: How to recalibrate Structure Sensor (Mark II) with CorePlayground
+Please follow the instructions in this article: How can I improve my sensor's depth coverage?

 Check 3: Your Environment